Prospective:Information for the user

 From a microbiological point of view, since AmBisome liposomal does not contain any bacteriostatic agent, the reconstituted or diluted product should be used immediately.

-If not used immediately, the times and conditions of storage in use, prior to administration, are the responsibility of the user and should normally not be more than 24 hours at 2-8ºC, unless reconstitution has taken place in controlled and validated aseptic conditions.
+If not used immediately, the storage times and conditions before administration are the responsibility of the user and should not normally exceed 24 hours at 2-8°C, unless reconstitution has taken place in controlled and validated aseptic conditions.
 Do not freeze.

 Composition of AmBisome liposomal

-AmBisome liposomal is a sterile, lyophilized powder, yellow in color, for infusion solution.
+AmBisome liposomal is a sterile, lyophilized, yellow powder for dispersion for infusion.
 It is presented in single-dose glass vials.
-Each vial contains 50 mg of the active ingredient amphotericin B. The closure consists of rubber stoppers sealed with an aluminum ring, provided with a disposable plastic stopper.
-Each carton contains 10 vials and 10 filters of 5 micras.
+Each vial contains 50 mg of the active ingredient amphotericin B. The closure consists of rubber stoppers sealed with an aluminum ring, provided with a disposable plastic cap.
+Each cardboard package contains 10 vials and 10 5-micron filters.

 Gilead Sciences S.L.